 What happens if I want to leave Faber Factory?

 We wouldn’t want you to have to stay with Faber Factory if it is not for you.
 When you sign up for Faber Factory we do ask you to make an initial commitment of two years.
 After that if it’s not working out for you then all you have to do is provide us with notice to allow us to close the account, delete your files from our server and withdraw all your titles from the aggregators and retailers.

 Who will look after me once I’ve signed up?

 When you join Faber Factory you will be allocated an Account Executive who will work closely with you to maximise the availability of your content and our Promotions & Marketing Executive will help co-ordinate retailer promotions.
-The Account Executives also offer training and on-going support on our systems (Dashboard) and will update you on major developments in ebooks and the ebook market.
+Your Account Executive will also update you on any major developments in ebooks and the ebook market.

 How do I keep track of my ebooks and sales?